 For full details about how we use personal data, our legal basis for doing so and your privacy rights, please see our Privacy Notice.

 We are committed to improving the quality and effectiveness of our work.
 We use all feedback anonymously to help us learn and improve our services.
 If you have fed back a positive experience to us, we will make sure the right team or individual receives this feedback.
 If you have had a negative experience, we will explore this with the relevant individuals to inform potential improvements.

 To complain write to: firstname.lastname@example.org

 Please provide as much information as you can about your concern/complaint.

 We will acknowledge your concern/complaint within 48 hours of receiving your complaint and we will aim to deal with it within seven working days.

-If you are not satisfied with the response you can ask for the Director of The Coroners’ Courts Support Service to consider your complaint.
+If you are not satisfied with the response you can ask for the Chief Executive of The Coroners’ Courts Support Service to consider your complaint.
 We will explain how to do this.

-The Director will acknowledge the complaint within 48 hours of receiving the complaint and respond within seven working days or a response explaining why we might need more time to investigate the complaint.
-If you are unhappy with the Director’s decision, the complaint can be raised with the Board of Trustees.
+The Chief Executive will acknowledge the complaint within 48 hours of receiving the complaint and respond within seven working days or a response explaining why we might need more time to investigate the complaint.
+If you are unhappy with the Chief Executive’s decision, the complaint can be raised with the Board of Trustees.
 We will explain how to do this.

 If a concern/complaint has been raised by, or about, a child or young person under 18 or an adult at risk, we take all necessary measures to ensure the safety of the individual, in line with our Safeguarding Policy.